common-good/cgmembers-frame/cgmembers/rcredits/misc/config-models/config.json-howto.md

 ### SMTP

 *cgSmtpServer*   SMTP server address (generally not needed for development) *cgSmtpTls*      tls or ssl -- encryption method for swiftmailer *cgSmtpPort*     SMTP port (normally 587)
 *cgSmtpUser*     SMTP username
 *cgSmtpPass*     SMTP password

 ### Social Security Number Verification (for example by nationalpublicdata.com)

 *ssnUser*        username for SSN verification service *ssnPass*        password for SSN verification service *ssnRequest*     template for REST request for SSN verification

 ### Other

 *stage*          development, staging, game, or production *baseUrl*        URL of the application
 *promoUrl*       URL of the Common Good Promotional site *coApiUrl*       URL of the APIs for co-branding partners *cgfEmail*       email address for contacting Common Good

-*dkimPrivate*  private key for email encryption, base64 encoded with EOLs replaced by spaces (not used in development) *dkimPublic*   public key for email encryption, base64 encoded with EOLs replaced by spaces (not used, here for reference) *geocodeKey*   account identifier for opencagedata.com geo-coding service *inviteKey*    arbitrary string of 0s and 1s, for generating invitation codes (must be 10101 for development tests to work) *stripePublic* publishable key for Stripe transaction processing *stripeSecret* secret key for Stripe transaction processing
+*dkimPrivate*    private key for email encryption, base64 encoded with EOLs replaced by spaces (not used in development) *dkimPublic*     public key for email encryption, base64 encoded with EOLs replaced by spaces (not used, here for reference) *geocodeKey*     account identifier for opencagedata.com geo-coding service *inviteKey*      arbitrary string of 0s and 1s, for generating invitation codes (must be 10101 for development tests to work) *stripePublic*   publishable key for Stripe transaction processing *stripeSecret*   secret key for Stripe transaction processing *cgpaySsoSecret* an arbitrary 48-character random string, converted to base64, for our app to communicate with the server

 =================================================================================